GameBeast92/Conker-s-Bad-Fur-Day-4k-Ultimate-Texture-Pack/README.md

 **VERSION COMPATIBILITY**
 --------------------------
-It works for both the Censored and Unscensored US version of the game.
+It works with both the Censored and Unscensored US versions of the game.
+And also with PAL regions.

 **DOWNLOAD LINK**
 --------------------------